 Creeping Jenny is a versatile ornamental plant that provides pretty foliage that “creeps” along and spreads to fill in spaces.
 It can be aggressive and invasive, though, so growing creeping Jenny in a pot is a great way to enjoy this perennial without letting it take over the whole garden or flower bed.

 About Creeping Jenny Plants

 This is a trailing, or creeping, herbaceous perennial that produces waxy, small round leaves on thin stems.
 It is hardy in zones 3 through 9 and includes several cultivars of Lysimachia nummularia.
 Native to Europe, some of the varieties are more aggressive than others and can be considered invasive.

 In addition to the pretty leaves, creeping Jenny produces small, cupped yellow flowers beginning in early summer and continuing intermittently through the fall.
 The green variety is more invasive, but the color of the flowers looks nice contrasted with the green leaves.
 The golden variety is not as aggressive, but the flowers are less conspicuous.

 Potted creeping Jenny is a great alternative to putting these plants in the ground, where they can quickly get out of control.

 Container Grown Creeping Jenny

-Each creeping Jenny plant will grow like a mat, only rising to 6 to 12 inches (15 to 30 cm.) in height.
+Each creeping Jenny plant will grow like a mat, only rising to 6 to 12 inches (15-31 cm.) in height.
 Creeping Jenny in a bed looks great as a groundcover for this reason, but in a container, it can look a little flat.
 Combine it in a pot with taller-growing plants for contrast.
 Another great use for creeping Jenny in a container is to create a vine-like effect in a hanging pot.

-You can also take the container indoors, as creeping Jenny grows well as houseplant.
+You can also take the container indoors, as creeping Jenny grows well as a houseplant.
 Just be sure to give it a cooler spot in the winter.